Dubai: Real estate and property

-For years, Dubai has been labeled as a major hub for laundering illicit cash, primarily through its real estate market.
-Due to the UAE's lack of proper regulations and extradition treaties with many countries, fugitives found it to be a perfect hideout.
-The "Dubai Unlocked" investigation by journalists from 75 media outlets, in coordination with OCCRP and E24, revealed how Dubai's real estate market became a haven for criminals, money launderers, drug lords, fugitives, political figures accused of corruption, and sanctioned individuals to hide their money in Dubai.
-The investigation was based on 2020 and 2022 data leaks, primarily from the Dubai Land Department and publicly owned utility companies.
-The EU Tax Observatory and Norway's Centre for Tax Research evaluated that in 2022, foreign ownership in Dubai's real estate market was worth approximately $160 billion.
+For years, Dubai has been labeled a major hub for illicit cash laundering, primarily through its real estate market.
+Due to the UAE's lack of robust regulations and extradition treaties with many countries, fugitives have found it a perfect hideout.
+The "Dubai Unlocked" investigation by journalists from 75 media outlets, in coordination with OCCRP and E24, revealed how Dubai's real estate market became a haven for criminals, money launderers, drug lords, fugitives, political figures accused of corruption, and sanctioned individuals seeking to hide their money there.
+The investigation was based on data leaks from 2020 and 2022, primarily from the Dubai Land Department and publicly owned utility companies.
+The EU Tax Observatory and Norway's Centre for Tax Research estimated that, in 2022, foreign ownership of real estate in Dubai was approximately $160 billion.
 Until 2022, there was no obligation for real estate agents, brokers, and lawyers in Dubai to report large cash or cryptocurrency transactions to authorities.

-Following February 2022, property prices in Dubai increased significantly, as wealthy Russians started investing in the UAE's real estate after the Ukraine invasion.
-Since 2020, property prices in Dubai increased by 124%.
-Meanwhile, the EU Tax Observatory and Norway's Centre for Tax Research revealed that Russians invested around $6.3 billion in Dubai's existing and in-developed properties, since 2022.
+Following the February 2022 invasion of Ukraine, property prices in Dubai rose sharply as wealthy Russians began investing in the UAE's real estate market.
+Since 2020, property prices in Dubai have increased by 124%.
+Meanwhile, the EU Tax Observatory and Norway's Centre for Tax Research reported that Russians have invested around $6.3 billion in Dubai's existing and under-development properties since 2022.
 The increase in property prices pushed out the British expatriates, and forced them to look for property outside Dubai in cities like Ras Al Khaimah.

-Despite the rising property prices, real estate transactions in Dubai are at an all-time high, with 180,987 transactions worth AED 522.5bn taking place in 2024.
-This marks a 36.5% increase in the volume of transactions since 2023.
+Despite rising property prices, real estate transactions in Dubai reached an all-time high in 2024, totaling 180,987 and worth AED 522.5bn.
+This marks a 36.5% increase in transaction volume since 2023.

+Between January and August 2026, Dubai recorded 2,046 high value residential rental contracts worth AED 1 million or more. the total value of these contracts reached AED 6.79 billion, with a median yearly rent of AED 1.35 million.
+About 70% of the contracts were for new leases, while 30% were renewals.